asiradnan/PulseCampus/README.md

 # PulseCampus

-## PulseCampus is a full-featured, modular web portal designed for colleges to manage departments, student clubs, announcements, and forums.
+## PulseCampus is a modern web app designed for colleges to manage departments, student clubs, announcements, and forums.